abhishek-yadav21/Analysis-Dashboard-/README.md

 - March revenue beat its target - actual revenue of ₹1,90,000 exceeded the budget of ₹1,70,000 by ₹20,000

 ## 2. Retail Sales Dashboard
-Tool: Power BI
+Tool: Power BI Interactive Dashboard
-Type: Interactive Dashboard
 ### Description
 This Power BI dashboard gives a complete view of retail sales performance.
-It tracks total sales and profit, and breaks them down by product category, customer segment, and region — making it easy to spot what's selling, who's buying, and where growth is coming from.
+It tracks total sales and profit, and breaks them down by product category, customer segment, and region - making it easy to spot what's selling, who's buying, and where growth is coming from.

 <img width="1886" height="862" alt="Retail sales dasboard screenshot" src="https://github.com/user-attachments/assets/3a15bc21-2d69-4859-988b-07e7e0144939" />